Funding Resources for Western Cape Digitalization Researchers

 Programme to Increase the Mobility of German Students | German Academic Exchange Service (DAAD)

-(Please note this call is currently closed, but the call for proposals for 2022 will be published in June, 2021) Value: please see below This program provides stipends for visits abroad for a period of up to six months allowing for an increase in the mobility of German students, including doctoral candidates.
+Deadline: (Please note this call is currently closed, but reopens on 15 June, 2026) Value: please see below This program provides stipends for visits abroad for a period of up to six months allowing for an increase in the mobility of German students, including doctoral candidates.
 This provides higher education institutes with the opportunity to prioritize international mobility of their students and to offer them a variety of mobility measures with fitting funding instruments.
 This program should also offer students the opportunity for a stay abroad which is outside of the framework of the structured DAAD funding programs.
 During the period from January 1 - December 31 of the year following the application activities worldwide may be funded in the form of partial stipends (for study abroad), support for travel costs (for study tours), course fees and subsidies towards tuition and costs of living for:

 The institutes can apply for a one-time lump sum supervision grant of € 250 per supported scholar; the total of the supervision grants is not to exceed ten percent of the total funding.
 Programme Website. |